The Cube (Australian game show)

-The Cube is an Australian television game show competition based on the British series of the same name that premiered on Network Ten on 24 February 2021.
+The Cube was an Australian television game show competition based on the British series of the same name that premiered on Network Ten on 24 February 2021.
 It is hosted by comedian Andy Lee.

 Format

 The game is played in teams of two people with a pre-existing relationship and occurs within a 4m × 4m × 4m transparent Perspex cube.
 The goal is to complete a series of seven games, each of which awards an increasing amount of prize money, before failing a total of nine times.
 Games are preselected for each individual contestant before the show to test their mental and physical faculties in various ways.
 A typical episode consists of two contestants' games; depending on how successful the contestants are and on editing, a contestant's game may split across two episodes.